VeniceUnleashed/VU-Docs/content/general/playing.md

 ## Installing VU & BF3

-Download the latest installer from the [downloads page](https://veniceunleashed.net/downloads) and install it on your computer.
+You can use VU on any computer running Windows 7 SP1 or newer.
+To begin, download the latest installer from the [downloads page](https://veniceunleashed.net/downloads) and install it on your computer.
 Make sure that you have downloaded the latest version of Battlefield 3 from Origin (alongside any DLCs you would like to play) and that you have launched the game at least once via Battlelog (either singleplayer or multiplayer).
 Then, look for the `VU Client` entry on your start menu or your desktop to launch VU.

 ## Creating an account and linking your Origin account